 2. Keeping Track of Medical Records

-It is very important to keep a record of your child’s medical care and treatment so that in case the child changes the doctor, it will help the latter to understand his case and the type of treatment he has been on.
+It is very important to keep a record of your child’s medical care and treatment.
+In case the child changes the doctor, it will help the latter to understand his case and the type of treatment he has been on.

-Social and Emotional Issues Occur During and After Treatment
+Social and Emotional Issues During and After Treatment

 Survival Rate of Children With Leukaemia

-Children suffering from leukaemia not only face health issues, but also psychological and social issues.
-Therefore, such children should be given a lot of empathy, love and care so that they can lead a normal life like the others.
+Children suffering from leukaemia face not only health issues but also psychological and social issues.
+Therefore, they should be given a lot of empathy, love, and care so that they can lead normal lives like others.